codarrenvelvindron/codarren.github.io/_drafts/Health_tips_using_computers.md

 One of the conditions you can have is [sciatica](https://www.mayoclinic.org/diseases-conditions/sciatica/symptoms-causes/syc-20377435)

+Sciatica is very painful and prevents you from walking properly.

 ### Take regular breaks.

 Don't just stay in one place doing nothing.